-Masuzushi: Toyama’s Round Trout Sushi Wrapped in Bamboo Leaves
+Masuzushi: Toyama’s Trout Sushi Wrapped in Bamboo Leaves

-Now, here in Japan we have the Buddhist “Obon (お盆)” Festival, during which it is said that our ancestral spirits return home.
-So we usually go and visit our ancestors’ graves during the Obon from August 13 to 15.
+Now, here in Japan we have the Buddhist festival called “Obon (お盆)”, during which it is believed that our ancestral spirits return home.
+So we usually go and visit our ancestors’ graves during the period Obon ranging from August 13 to 15.

-Out of those, I grabbed this Toyama’s specialty sushi “Masuzushi (ます寿司)” for lunch.
-Toyama is one of the neighboring prefectures of Niigata where I live.
+Out of those, at that time, I grabbed this Toyama’s specialty sushi “Masuzushi (ます寿司)” for lunch.
+By the way, Toyama is one of the neighboring prefectures of Niigata where I live.

-Masu-zushi, or Masu no Sushi is a kind of “Oshizushi (押し寿司: pressed sushi)”.
-As “Masu (鱒)” means sea trout in Japanese, it consists of vinegared rice topped with a thin vinegared trout sashimi slice.
+Masu-zushi, also called Masu no Sushi, is a kind of “Oshizushi (押し寿司: pressed sushi)”.
+As “Masu (鱒)” means trout in Japanese, the sushi consists of vinegared rice topped with a thin slice of vinegared trout sashimi.

 Masuzushi Bento (鱒寿司弁当)

-Generally, Masuzushi has a round shape and is famous as a local “Ekiben (駅弁)” bento boxed meal of Toyama.
+Generally, Masuzushi has a thin round shape, and is famous as a local “Ekiben (駅弁)” bento (boxed meal) of Toyama in Japan.

-When you take off the wooden lid of the Masuzushi bento, bamboo leaves will appear like this.
+When you remove the wooden lid of the Masuzushi bento, as shown above, folded bamboo leaves appear.

-Since Masuzushi is seasoned with vinegar and so on, it can be eaten as it is.
-Some people like to eat the trout sushi with soy sauce.
+Seasoned mainly with vinegar, Masuzushi can be eaten as it is, and some Japanese people like to eat the trout sushi with soy sauce, like usual sushi.

-Based on the ingredient list of the Masuzushi I bought this time, the Toyama’s local specialty is made primarily with rice, sea trout, vinegar seasoning, salt, and amino acid.
+Based on the ingredient list of the Masuzushi I bought this time, the Toyama’s regional specialty mainly consists of rice, trout, vinegar seasoning, salt, and amino acids.

 Where to Buy

-Masuzushi is famous nationwide as a souvenir of Toyama, so it is widely available at train stations, supermarkets, convenience stores, souvenir shops and so forth in Toyama.
-It is also sold on trains.
+In Japan, Masuzushi is famous nationwide as a souvenir of Toyama, so it is widely available at train stations, supermarkets, convenience stores, and souvenir shops in the prefecture.
+It is also sold on trains locally.